Sinéad O'Connor on Saturday Night Live: Legacy

-The Saturday Night Live incident damaged O'Connor's television opportunities, career, and reputation.
+The Saturday Night Live incident damaged O'Connor's television opportunities, career, and public reputation.
 In 2010, O'Connor said she had wanted to "force a conversation where there was a need for one", which she felt was "part of being an artist".
 In her 2021 memoir, Rememberings, O'Connor wrote that she was "a protest singer" and that she was "not a pop star", but "a troubled soul who needs to scream into mikes now and then".

-O'Connor repeatedly said that she did not regret her act.
+O'Connor repeatedly asserted that she did not regret her act.
 In her memoir, she wrote that it had put her "back on the right track" following a personal crisis stemming from the success of her 1990 single "Nothing Compares 2 U".

 After the abuses hidden by the Catholic Church became public, opinion towards O'Connor changed.
 The New York Times journalist Amanda Hess wrote in 2021 that "few cultural castaways have been more vindicated by the passage of time", and that the backlash was also "about the kinds of provocations we accept from women in music".
 After O'Connor died in 2023, Glass wrote that she had been unfairly treated and had never recovered professionally from having been "totally cancelled".

-Kristofferson released a song in tribute to O'Connor, "Sister Sinéad", on his 2009 album Closer to the Bone.
-In 2020, Time named O'Connor the most influential woman of 1992 in its list of the 20th century's most influential women.
+Kris Kristofferson released a song in tribute to O'Connor, "Sister Sinéad", on his 2009 album Closer to the Bone.
+In 2020, Time published a list of the most influential women of the 20th century and named O'Connor the most influential woman of 1992.
 The filmmaker Olivia Wilde wrote that "she remains an example of the power of provoking necessary, if unpopular, conversations—and the courage it takes to do so".

-In the first episode aired after O'Connor's death, an SNL Weekend Update segment briefly referenced the incident as an example of a great musical performance.
-Kenan Thompson, in character as Deion Sanders, called O'Connor a "brave lady".

-NBC did not rebroadcast the live performance unedited until 2025, when it was featured in the documentary film Ladies & Gentlemen...
+In the first episode of SNL aired after O'Connor's death, a Weekend Update segment briefly referenced the incident as an example of a great musical performance.
+Kenan Thompson, in character as American football player Deion Sanders, called O'Connor a "brave lady".
+NBC did not rebroadcast the live performance unedited until 2025, when it was featured in the documentary Ladies & Gentlemen...
 50 Years of SNL Music.
-In it, Lorne Michaels stated that he had "admired the bravery of what she'd done, and also the absolute sincerity of it", though no mention was made of prior negative comments from him or the show.
-Reruns of the episode replaced the performance with the dress rehearsal, and previous documentaries such as "Saturday Night Live Backstage" would edit out her ripping the photo apart, though an exemption was granted in 2010 when Sinead O'Connor appeared on MSNBC's The Rachel Maddow Show.
+In the documentary, Michaels said he had "admired the bravery of what she'd done, and also the absolute sincerity of it".
+That year, a reproduction of the ripped photo featured in the Rock and Roll Hall of Fame exhibition and at the Michaels exhibition at Harry Ransom Center.